 Did you know?
 Disability and diversity

-About 55 million Americans and about one billion people across the globe have a disability.
+About 55 million Americans and about 1 billion people across the globe have a disability.
 Individuals with disabilities are one of the largest diversity groups in our workplace.
 Disability covers a wide range of health conditions.
 Some of these are obvious to others, others may not be obvious.
 Today, individuals with disabilities are fully capable of contributing to (COMPANY NAME)'s workforce at all levels of our workforce.
 What does this mean to our business?
 About 20% of our potential talent, our current workforce, and our customers have a disability.
 And this number is likely to grow, both in the United States and across the globe.
 This means that individuals with disabilities are a key source of talent and a key market segment for (COMPANY NAME).
 Disability inclusiveness matters for our success.

 Disability inclusiveness matters at (COMPANY NAME)